SonarHEXAGON/ProjectileCore/API.md

 | `Lob` | Produces an arcing redirected shot rather than a flat return. | Tossed bombs, magic rebounds, projectile volleyball nonsense. |
 | Direct `Velocity` | Uses the supplied velocity directly instead of deriving one from mode math. | Full manual control when your ability already calculated the answer. |
 | Direct `Direction` | Builds velocity from direction and speed settings. | Simple redirects where only aim direction changes. |
+`ControlImmunity.Deflect` rejects direct and raycast deflection. `ControlImmunity.DeflectArea` rejects only area deflect, unless `Deflect` or `All` also applies.

 > [BlajahBean] reflect = bounce. return = no u. locate = find unlucky guy. lob = yeet.